top of page

 The Shop

-The retail space is quite small in comparison to the size of the museum and does not hold a huge amount of stock.
-The items on sale are quite generic, with very few Formula 1 teams represented.
+The retail space is quite small in comparison to the size of the museum and does not hold an overwhelming amount of stock.

 Hotel

-Silverstone collaborated with Hilton to open its first trackside hotel, with a bridge linking the five-storey hotel to the Silverstone Wing and its dining, conference and event facilities.
+Silverstone collaborated with Hilton to open its first trackside hotel, the Hilton Garden Inn Silverstone, with a bridge linking the five-storey hotel to the Silverstone Wing and its dining, conference and event facilities.

 Modern hotel exterior with large windows, geometric patterns, and "Hilton Garden Inn" sign.
 Mostly gray facade under a partly cloudy sky.